XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab9-DockerizingNETCore.md

 ## <a name="add"></a>Add Docker support

-Visual Studio offers tooling for adding support to run your application in a Docker container.
+Visual Studio 2019 offers tooling for adding support to run your application in a Docker container.
 You will first add container support to the Web API project.

-To get started you can right-click the LeaderboardWebApi project and select Add, Container Orchestrator Support from the context menu.
+To get started you can right-click the RetroGamingWebApi project and select Add, Container Orchestrator Support from the context menu.
 Choose `Docker Compose` as the local orchestrator from the dropdown.

 <img src="images/AddContainerOrchestratorSupport.PNG" width="400" />